Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 Not all vehicles are created equal when it comes to insurance costs.
 These categories consistently rank at the top for annual premiums:

 • Electric Vehicles (EVs) – Complex battery systems, high vehicle values, and limited repair shops drive up claim costs.
-EVs now average approximately $3,281–$4,058/year — 20–49% more than comparable gas-powered vehicles.
+EVs now average approximately $3,281–$4,058/year — roughly 20–49% more than comparable gas-powered vehicles.
 Learn more about EV insurance costs and how to save.

 • High-Theft-Rate Models – Vehicles that appear on the NICB's most-stolen lists carry elevated comprehensive coverage costs.
+In 2025, the Hyundai Elantra topped the list with 21,732 thefts, followed by the Honda Accord (17,797) and Hyundai Sonata.

 Least Expensive Vehicle Types